dynamsoft-docs/capture-vision-docs/parameters/reference/label-recognizer-task-settings/string-length-range.md

 # StringLengthRange

-Sets the range of string lengths for concatenated strings of recognized text lines.
+Parameter `StringLengthRange` sets the range of string lengths for concatenated strings of recognized text lines.

 ## Example